PASSOVER SCHEDULE FOR 2022

 We place a drop of wine on our napkins to represent each plague.

-We tell the story of redemption from slavery in a million different ways; by speech, by symbolism, by the food we eat, by the way we prepare, by poetry, by drama, by song, by prayer, by scripture readings.
+We tell the story of redemption from slavery in a million different ways.
+It is told by speech, by symbolism, by the food we eat, by the way we prepare, by poetry, by drama, by song, by prayer, by scripture readings.

 WE ALWAYS HEAR SOMETHING NEW IN THE STORY